sjh00/FFmpeg-Builds/README.md

 ## Auto-Builds

-Builds run daily at 12:00 UTC (or GitHubs idea of that time) and are automatically released on success.
+Builds run monthly 1st at 4:00 UTC (or GitHubs idea of that time) and are automatically released on success.

 ### Release Retention Policy

 - The last build of each month is kept for two years.
-- The last 14 daily builds are kept.

 ## Package List